griffithlab/civic-panel/docs/Sequence samples.rst

 If samples are stored as FFPE blocks, they require FFPE DNA extraction.
 This can be accomplished using commercially available kits (e.g., INSERT).
 In general, these kits require paraffin removal and tissue rehydration, tissue digestion, mild reversal of cross-linkage, and nucleic acid purification.
 If samples are stored as fresh-frozen tissue blocks, they only require nucleic acid purification.

 Nucleic acid purification requires cell lysis, binding of nucleic acid, washing off non nucleic acid material, drying of nucleic acid, and elution into a buffer.
 There are many commercially available kits that can perform nucleic acid purification (e.g., ).
-These steps can also be automated using commercially available equipment (e.g., `QIAsymphony® SP <https://agtc.med.wayne.edu/pdfs/qiasymphony_sp_brochure.pdfn>`_, `NUCLISENS® easyMAG® <https://www.mediray.co.nz/media/15757/om_biomerieux_nucleic-acids-isolation_nuclei-sens-user-manual-easymag.pdf>_, etc.)
+These steps can also be automated using commercially available equipment (e.g., `QIAsymphony® SP <https://agtc.med.wayne.edu/pdfs/qiasymphony_sp_brochure.pdfn>`_, `NUCLISENS® easyMAG® <https://www.mediray.co.nz/media/15757/om_biomerieux_nucleic-acids-isolation_nuclei-sens-user-manual-easymag.pdf>`_, etc.).
+Below we describe each step in detail:

-- **Lyse**: Tissue samples are typically stored as whole cells.
+**Lyse**: Tissue samples are typically stored as whole cells.
 The lysis step is used to disrupt the cellular membrane to expose the nucleic acid.
 Lysis buffers typically comprises a chaotropic agent, which breaks the hydrogen bonds network between water molecules and optionally a surfactant to lower surface tension between membrane components and nucleic acid-containing solution.
 Some chaotropic agents can include: guanidium thiocyanate or magnesium chloride.
-Some surfactants can include: Triton-X-100, or sodium dodecyl sulfate.
+Some surfactants can include: Triton-X-100, or sodium dodecyl sulfate. <br>

-- **Bind**: After nucleic acid has been suspended in solution, it can be reversibly bound to a positively charged material for purification.
+**Bind**: After nucleic acid has been suspended in solution, it can be reversibly bound to a positively charged material for purification.
 These materials can include magnetic particles, columns, filters, silica beads, or organic solvent-based methods.

-- **Wash**: Once the nucleic acid is bound to a positively charged material, remaining substances in the lysate are washed from solution.
+**Wash**: Once the nucleic acid is bound to a positively charged material, remaining substances in the lysate are washed from solution.
 A washing solution does not disrupt the covalent bond between the nucleic acid and the positively charged material used for purification.
 Washing buffers can include: INSERT.

-- **Dry**: To ensure proper elution, bound nucleic acid typically needs to be completely devoid of all liquid.
+**Dry**: To ensure proper elution, bound nucleic acid typically needs to be completely devoid of all liquid.
 To avoid degradation, alcohols can be used to expedite the drying step.

-- **Elute**: Elution buffers are solvents that displace the nucleic acid from the positively charged material used for purification.
+**Elute**: Elution buffers are solvents that displace the nucleic acid from the positively charged material used for purification.
 Elution buffers can include: 10 mM Tris at pH 8-9, Warmed MilliQ (60 oC), or 1X TE.

-- **Cleanup**: Elutions can be optionally treated with either RNAse (`RNase ONE™ Ribonuclease <https://www.promega.com/-/media/files/resources/msds/m4000/m4261.pdf?la=en-us>`_, `RNase A <https://files.zymoresearch.com/sds/e1008-1_e1008-8_e1008-24_e1008-30_rnase_a.pdf>`_, etc.) or DNAse (e.g., `DNase I` <https://www.neb.com/protocols/0001/01/01/a-typical-dnase-i-reaction-protocol-m0303>, `Baseline-ZERO™ DNase <http://www.epibio.com/docs/default-source/protocols/baseline-zero-dnase.pdf?sfvrsn=8>`_, etc.) to eliminate nucleic acid that is not being used in downstream analysis.
+**Cleanup**: Elutions can be optionally treated with either RNAse (`RNase ONE™ Ribonuclease <https://www.promega.com/-/media/files/resources/msds/m4000/m4261.pdf?la=en-us>`_, `RNase A <https://files.zymoresearch.com/sds/e1008-1_e1008-8_e1008-24_e1008-30_rnase_a.pdf>`_, etc.) or DNAse (e.g., `DNase I` <https://www.neb.com/protocols/0001/01/01/a-typical-dnase-i-reaction-protocol-m0303>, `Baseline-ZERO™ DNase <http://www.epibio.com/docs/default-source/protocols/baseline-zero-dnase.pdf?sfvrsn=8>`_, etc.) to eliminate nucleic acid that is not being used in downstream analysis.

-- **Quality check**: After the nucleic acid generation step, it is recommended to assess the quantity and quality of the final elution.
+**Quality check**: After the nucleic acid generation step, it is recommended to assess the quantity and quality of the final elution.
 This can be accomplished using spectrophotometry and/or electropherograms.

 	1) **Spectrophotometry** measures a substance's ability to absorb a specific wavelength, which in turn is a proxy for concentration and purity.
 First, the sample is exposed an ultraviolet light at a wavelength of 260 nanometres (nm) and the DNA and RNA in the sample will absorb a relative amount of the light that is proportional to the concentration.
 Next a photo-detector measures the light that passes through the sample (i.e., not absorbed), which allows you to calculate the quantification of DNA/RNA in the sample. `Nucleic acid quantification <https://en.wikipedia.org/wiki/Nucleic_acid_quantitation>`_ using spectrophotometry relies on the `Beer–Lambert law <https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law>`_.